 - 44% of sexual assault victims are under age 18. º

 - Nearly 15 % of victims of sexual assault are under the age of six.
 3

 - Someone in the US is sexually assaulted every 2 minutes. º

 - Victims of sexual assault are 26 times more likely to abuse drugs.º

 - Sexual assault is the most under-reported violent crime in the U.S. Only 46% of sexual assaults have been reported over the past 5 years.º

-- Only about 2% of all sexual assault accusations reported to police turn out to be false.
+- Only about 2% of all sexual assault and human trafficking accusations reported to police turn out to be false.
 This is the same rate of false reporting as other types of violent crime.
 4

 - In 4 out of 5 rape cases, the victim knows the perpetrator.
 2